Do you think you have a leak?

 Here are a few tips to help you find a leak and learn what to do about it.

 Perhaps you wake in the middle of the night to an annoying sound that just won’t stop.
 Drip…drip…drip… Or maybe you notice a watermark on the wall, or paint begins to sag in the ceiling.
 But where is it coming from?
 If, after tireless searching, you still cannot find the source of the leak, here is what you can do next.
+Firstly, it might be wise to find an affordable and reliable plumber working in Ferntree Gully that you can depend on when it matters most.

 First turn off the water supply to all of the plumbing fixtures in your home.
 This means turning the shut off valves at all of your sinks, toilets, and the hot water heater so that the valves are closed.
 Now take a look at your water meter.
 If it’s still running, that means water is still flowing somewhere in your plumbing system and it is likely that you have a leak.
 Call the professionals at Water Heater Rescue to pinpoint the source and repair the leak before it causes serious damage to your home.